 - 5 Active Citizenship - promoting participation or proactivity

 - 7 Human Rights Education is a Fundamental Right

-- 3 Clip: How we are teaching citizenship?
+- 8 Clip: How we are teaching citizenship?

-- 4 References
+- 9 References

-Education for democratic citizenship (CoE)
+Definition: Education for democratic citizenship (CoE)

 "Education for democratic citizenship means education, training, awareness-raising, information, practices, and activities which aim, by equipping learners with knowledge, skills and understanding and developing their attitudes and behaviour, to empower them to exercise and defend their democratic rights and responsibilities in society, to value diversity and to play an active part in democratic life, with a view to the promotion and protection of democracy and the rule of law."
 (Charter on Education for Democratic Citizenship and Human Rights Education)

 The Council of Europe treats the from this definition derived concept of Competence for Democratic Culture as the main subject of Human Rights and Democratic Citizenship Education.
 The competence model itself sets is goal as enabling "citizens to participate effectively in a culture of democracy."

 The set of competences can be described in the following way: "The heart of the Framework is a model of the competences that need to be acquired by learners if they are to participate effectively in a culture of democracy and live peacefully together with others in culturally diverse democratic societies."

 The EU Key Competences for lifelong learning define citizenship competence in the 2018 revision as "the ability to act as responsible citizens and to fully participate in civic and social life, based on understanding of social, economic, legal and political concepts and structures, as well as global developments and sustainability."